 The product of the effective aperture and the observation time is called the effective exposure.
-Figure 4 shows the effective exposure used in this analysis.
+Figure 3 shows the effective exposure used in this analysis.
 The effective exposure is evaluated by the MC simulation.
-Exposure in the high energy region above 10^{18} eV decreases because the ground array size is fixed and the TALE FDs observe a field of view with a high elevation angle, thus the number of events with a depth of shower maximum out of the field of view increases.
-Energy spectrum is expressed as where $J(E_i)$ is the flux in the i-th energy bin, U{ij} is the unsmearing matrix, N_j^{sel} is the number of selected events in the j-th measured energy bin, $A\Omega(E_i)$ is the effective aperture, T is the observation time, and ΔE_i is a width of the i-th bin.
+The exposure in the high energy region above 10^{18} eV becomes flat because the ground array size is fixed.
+The energy spectrum is expressed as where $J(E_i)$ is the flux in the i-th energy bin, U{ij} is the unsmearing matrix, N_i^{sel} is the number of selected events in the j-th measured energy bin, $A\Omega(E_i)$ is the effective aperture, T is the observation time, and ΔE_i is the width of the i-th bin.